-Dean Karlan is the Frederic Esser Nemmers Distinguished Professor of Economics and Finance Kellogg School of Management, and co-director of the Global Poverty Research Lab, Buffett Institute at Northwestern University.
-He is Founder of Innovations for Poverty Action, a non-profit organization dedicated to discovering and promoting solutions to global poverty problems, and working to scale-up successful ideas through implementation and dissemination to policymakers, practitioners, investors and donors.
+Dean Karlan is the Frederic Esser Nemmers Distinguished Professor of Economics and Finance at the Kellogg School of Management, and co-director of the Global Poverty Research Lab at Northwestern University.
+He is the Founder and President of Innovations for Poverty Action, a non-profit organization dedicated to discovering and promoting solutions to global poverty problems, and working to scale-up successful ideas through implementation and dissemination to policymakers, practitioners, investors and donors.
 His research focuses on development and behavioral economics, and he is on the Board of Directors of the M.I.T.
 Jameel Poverty Action Lab.
 From 2005-2017 he was a professor of economics at Yale University, and from 2002-2005 he was a professor of economics at Princeton University.

 As a social entrepreneur, in 2007 Karlan co-founded stickK.com, a website that uses lessons from behavioral economics to help people reach personal goals.
 In 2015, Karlan co-founded ImpactMatters, a nonprofit dedicated to producing impact audits, which assesses whether an organization uses and produces appropriate evidence of impact.